Caramel Coconut Choc Cake

 I've saved countless family events and get-togethers with this cake.
 It looks fancy but doesn't need much effort to make.
 Everyone goes crazy for the mix of chocolate, coconut and pecans, and they can't get enough of those caramel pockets in every slice.
 You can also prep it the day before, which is super handy when you're running around getting ready for guests.

 A delicious chocolate brownie showcasing glossy caramel topping and scattered dark chocolate morsels in close detail.
-Pin it
+Highlight

 A delicious chocolate brownie showcasing glossy caramel topping and scattered dark chocolate morsels in close detail. | cookwithcarla.com